See section 7-12-100 of the city code. In addition:

-We want to preserve the option of keeping chickens in Chicagoland backyards -
+We want to preserve the option of keeping chickens (and other livestock) in Chicagoland backyards

 To that end we network with each other, provide backyard chicken keepers with advice and guidance, offer workshops and coop tours to promote best practices, and correct misinformation.

 - See our RECOMMENDED PRACTICES for backyard chickens in Chicago.
 We promote these standards in classes, Tours, and presentations.

 - See the attachment below for our Responses to Common Concerns about Backyard Chickens (pdf).

 - See (and comment on) the draft Chicken Ordinance we reviewed and revised in case needed

 - See Shattering 7 Urban Myths About Raising Chickens OR download the handy 2-page attachment, also below (pdf).

 - See Kevin Harvey's presentation for debates about Backyard Chickens in Glencoe.

 - See our publication, the 2013 Windy City Backyard Chicken Resource Guide.
 If you would like to serve as Backyard Chickens ambassador in your ward (of Chicago) or your town, contact Martha Boyd for more information: firstname.lastname@example.org.